shredthaGNAR/list-of-my-starred-repos/README.md

 * [quiteconfused/CatImageInfo](https://github.com/quiteconfused/CatImageInfo): Image Recognition through known Social Media also known as "Search by Image or Google Goggles".
 Tools to dynamically identify and rename images based on image content in a directory or in a tcpdump'ish fashion
 * [unixpickle/cbyge](https://github.com/unixpickle/cbyge): Reverse engineering Cync (formerly "C by GE") WiFi devices
 * [chriswayg/CC-Offline-Package-Generator](https://github.com/chriswayg/CC-Offline-Package-Generator): Adobe CC 2018, 2019 and 2020 Direct Download and Offline Installer Package Generator
-* [creativecommons/ccsearch-browser-extension](https://github.com/creativecommons/ccsearch-browser-extension): Cross-Browser extension to search, filter and use images in the public domain and under Creative Commons licenses.
+* [cc-archive/ccsearch-browser-extension](https://github.com/cc-archive/ccsearch-browser-extension): [PROJECT TRANSFERRED] Cross-Browser extension to search, filter and use images in the public domain and under Creative Commons licenses.
 * [eaaasun/CCStopper](https://github.com/eaaasun/CCStopper): Kills Adobe's pesky background apps, and more!
 * [jbtule/cdto](https://github.com/jbtule/cdto): Finder Toolbar app to open the current directory in the Terminal
 * [Adobe-CEP/CEP-Resources](https://github.com/Adobe-CEP/CEP-Resources): Tools and documentation for building Creative Cloud app extensions with CEP